Comprehensive School Improvement Plan LEA

 School districts and accredited nonpublic schools will develop, implement, and file with the department a comprehensive school improvement plan that includes, but is not limited to, demonstrated school, parental, and community involvement in assessing educational needs, establishing local education standards and student achievement levels.
 Iowa Code section 256.7

-This year’s submission will be done through the new Consolidated Accountability and Support Application (CASA).
-Additional information on this new application, including an informational webinar, can be found here.
-2016 CSIPs must be submitted by close of business on Thursday, September 15, 2016.
+This year’s submission will again be done through the Consolidated Accountability and Support Application (CASA).
+Additional information on this application, including an informational webinar, can be found here.
+2017 CSIPs must be submitted by close of business on Friday, September 15, 2017.

 An abbreviated CSIP has been developed as changes in Federal Legislation, Every Student Succeeds Act (ESSA), and changes in the required standardized assessment in Iowa are finalized.
 Note: Although the district should write additional learning goals to address needs in math, science, and locally determined indicators, this abbreviated CSIP will focus on PK-6 literacy goals.